Skip to Content

 Aggressive Defense for Drug Crime Charges

-Being arrested for any drug related crime in South Carolina is serious business.
+Being arrested for any drug-related crime in South Carolina is serious business.
 Many charges carry a possibility of long prison sentences and high fines.
 All convictions carry the potential for a jail sentence and a mandatory criminal record.
-As a drug crime defense attorney James Snell is experienced in representing clients charged with drug offenses ranging from simple possession of marijuana through trafficking.
-He has tried drug related cases in both the Magistrate Court and the Court of General Sessions.
+As a drug crime defense attorney, James Snell is experienced in representing clients charged with drug offenses ranging from simple possession of marijuana to trafficking.
+He has tried drug-related cases in both the Magistrate Court and the Court of General Sessions.
 He is also qualified to represent those charged with Federal Drug Crimes.

 If you are serious about defending your drug charge or that of a loved one you need an experienced criminal defense attorney.
 Even if you feel that your case shouldn't be that serious because the drugs belonged to someone else, or you have no prior criminal record, that doesn't mean that the case won't be taken seriously by the prosecutor and judge.
 Even innocent people or those without criminal histories can face substantial punishment.